Social education campus

 The joint use of the listed building is intended to strengthen co-operation in training in the fields of social work, health, education and training (SAGE).

-Impressions of the
+President of the KHSB

 KSES - Two schools under one roof